 Then on to the nearly-five-hour voyage of Einstein on the Beach.
 The show was fantastic.
 More luck: even though the place was nearly sold out by the time I bought our tickets, the seats we got were fabulous.
 We were far to the left, but very near the front, just 6-8 feet from the orchestra pit.

 After the show I again pulled out my phone to capture this picture of the company.
-This shot includes Michael Reisman, in the dark suit, and who I believe is Samuel Johnson, the black man with the white hair near the center of the row.
+This shot includes Michael Reisman, in the dark suit, and I believe Samuel M. Johnson, the black man with the white hair near the center of the row, who is the author of he famous “Lovers on a Park Bench” piece.
 Philip Glass (insert genuflection here) was not present.

 After the show and the 5-minute walk back to the hotel, my daughter Laura and her boyfriend Pearce were waiting for us, having come over from their home in the UK.
 It was already after 11:00 pm, a bit late to go searching for a restaurant, so we went to the very fancy, extremely snooty French restaurant in the hotel lobby.

 We spent the next day walking about the city and taking pictures, although the jet-lag had hit me hard by then.
-When it was time to start thinking about dinner, the kids said that it was impossible to find good Mexican food in the UK, and surely what we could get in Amsterdam.
+When it was time to start thinking about dinner, the kids said that it was impossible to find good Mexican food in the UK, and surely what we could get in Amsterdam would be better.
 They were oh so wrong!
 The place we ended up going to was actually a tapas place, but it was underwhelming.

 The next morning we met for breakfast in the hotel restaurant, then Tim and I took a taxi to the airport.